 1120 SW Fifth Ave., Suite 1302, Portland, OR 97204

-Supplement your student's classroom learning with a hands-on experience in one of Portland's Parks or Natural Areas.
+Supplement classroom learning with a hands-on experience in one of Portland's Parks or Natural Areas.

-We will work with you to select a park or natural area that fits your group's needs.
+We will work with you to select a park or natural area that fits the needs of the program topic.

 Amphibians Find slippery salamanders under logs and frogs hopping through fields.
 Students will learn about amphibian anatomy, life cycles, habitat, behavior, and their importance in the environment.
 Best months: February & March